-CityDance, Inc. is a 13 year old not-for-profit dedicated to bringing dance arts to children, young people and their families.
-Through outreach education, scholarships, and performance opportunities, CityDance, Inc. serves as a conduit of art and culture for the purpose of personal empowerment and community enrichment.
+Founded in 2005, CityDance, Inc. is a 15-year-old non-profit dedicated to bringing dance arts to children, young people and their families.
+Through education, scholarships, and performance opportunities, CityDance, Inc. serves as a conduit of art and culture for the purpose of personal empowerment and community enrichment.

-Through the years, CityDance Ensemble, our community dance company has been featured at the Partnership Walk Kick-off in Centennial Park, the Sandy Springs Festival, Dogwood Festival, The Martin Luther King Jr. celebration at Turner Field hosted by the Hosea Williams Foundation, and has appeared onstage at the Alliance Theatre in the Woodruff Arts Center, The Ferst Center and the Rialto Center for the Arts at Georgia State.
+Through the years, our community dance company has been featured at the Partnership Walk Kick-off in Centennial Park, Sandy Springs Festival, Dogwood Festival, The Martin Luther King Jr. celebration at Turner Field hosted by the Hosea Williams Foundation, Alliance Theatre, The Ferst Center, Rialto Center for the Arts at Georgia State.

 In the past, this program was honored to receive support from the Georgia Council for the Arts (GCA) and the Fulton County Arts Council.